cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Inspect data (EML)

-Each dataset in the `BEFdata` portal is associated with metadata the authors of the dataset provide.
+Each dataset in the `BEFdata` platform is associated with metadata the authors of the dataset provide.
 We also provide access to the metadata from within `rbefdata`.
 It can be accessed either directly via a metadata download command that takes the ID of a dataset or extracted via the R internal `attributes()`